 Appealing to the First-tier Tribunal costs £140 if you appear in person, or £80 if you ask the judge to read your case without court presence.

-The applicant has to apply for appeal within 28 days of getting the refusal decision from outside the UK or within 14 days if the application was made from within the UK.
+The applicant has to apply for the UK Spouse Visa Refusal Appeal within 28 days of getting the refusal decision from outside the UK or within 14 days if the application was made from within the UK.

 Generally, it can take up to 12 months for a court to hear a case.
 Due to this, it’s often faster and easier to make a new application for a family visa.

-If you’re looking to appeal a refusal in the UK, our solicitors can help by:
+If you’re looking to UK Spouse Visa Refusal Appeal advice, our solicitors can help by:

 - Checking the accuracy of your documents.